xrdocs/ncs5500/_tutorials/bgp-evpn-configuration-ncs-5500-part-2.md

   - evpn
 ---
 {% include toc %}
-# Topic: BGP-EVPN based MC-LAG for Multi-Homing of devices

 This post will cover BGP-EVPN based MC-LAG for Multi-Homing of devices.
 Multi-homing is achieved by EVPN Ethernet Segment feature; it offers redundant connectivity and utilizes all the links for active/active per-flow load balancing.
 For EVPN Multi-Homing tutorial, we will leverage EVPN control-plane and ISIS Segment Routing based forwarding that we configured in the [previous post](https://xrdocs.io/ncs5500/tutorials/bgp-evpn-configuration-ncs-5500-part-1/).